virto-network/satellite-chains/kabocha/Apps/KIMCHI.md

 ### KIMCHI: A KSM:DOT prediction market

-KIMCHI isn’t just a token—it’s a statement.
+KIMCHI isn’t just a token — it’s a bet.

 While Polkadot (DOT) is the polished, predictable, institution loving network, KIMCHI is about kickstarting Kusama’s wild, meme-driven nature.
 KIMCHI channels the spirit of **experimentation** and **high-stakes play** that makes Kusama the black sheep of the Polkadot ecosystem.

 ---